Naresh2003-svg/CODETECH-E-Learning-platform/README.md

 ## Contributions
 We welcome contributions!
 Feel free to submit pull requests, raise issues, or suggest improvements to enhance the platform's learning experience.

-## License
-This project is licensed under [Insert license type].

----

-Does this align with your vision for the project?
-Let me know if you’d like any refinements!